DJDanl/cpp-docs.pt-br/docs/standard-library/tuple-class.md

 ### <a name="parameters"></a>Parâmetros

+*CANCELAR*
-`UN` O tipo de Nth copiados elemento de tupla.
+ O tipo do enésimo elemento de tupla copiado.

-`right` Para copiar da tupla.
+*right*
+ A tupla da qual copiar.

 ### <a name="remarks"></a>Comentários